LightningOnOmnilayer/api.doc/source/includes/_htlc.md

 request_hash   | ------- |   result  | hash of this HTLC request

-# ResponseCloseHTLC
+# CloseHTLC Signed

 ## Simple Type -49 Protocol

 Type -49 Protocol is used to response the request of close HTLC channel.

-*Bob replies and create BR & a newer commitment transactions*
+*Bob replies and create BR & a newer commitment transactions*(??? need more comments on this)

 ## Websocket Request: Message Type -49